bgoonz/gists-revamp/_CURRENT/bfbe6abe/javascript-array-methods.md

 array.reverse() function example

-let javascriptArray = ['eat', 'sleep', 'breathe', 'javascript'];
+let javascriptArray = \[‘eat’, ‘sleep’, ‘breathe’, ‘javascript’\];

 javascriptArray.reverse();

 console.log(javascriptArray);

-// ["javascript", "breathe", "sleep", "eat"]
+// \[“javascript”, “breathe”, “sleep”, “eat”\]

 Most Useful JavaScript Array Functions Summary

-In this episode we took a look at all of the many useful JavaScript Array Functions you're likely to make use of and find helpful during your JavaScript programming.
+In this episode we took a look at all of the many useful JavaScript Array Functions you’re likely to make use of and find helpful during your JavaScript programming.
 We used a method of analyzing popular JavaScript source code repositories hosted on Github, the well known open source software sharing and collaboration website.
 We found that the most useful JavaScript functions according to the number of times they were used in popular JavaScript frameworks to be Array.push(), Array.indexOf(), Array.slice(), Array.toString(), Array.filter(), Array.join(), Array.splice(), Array.forEach(), Array.concat(), Array.shift(), Array.unshift(), Array.map(), Array.sort(), Array.pop(), Array.reduce(), Array.some(), Array.lastIndexOf(), Array.reduceRight(), Array.every(), and finally, Array.reverse().
 It would make sense to memorize as many of these as you can, or at least be very familiar with the ones that appear at the top of the list.

 Source